Dr. Shannon J. Horrillo

 Dr. Shannon Horrillo joined ANR on May 1, 2011 as the Associate Director of 4-H Program and Policy.
+On May 1, 2017, Horrillo was appointed Director of the Statewide 4-H Youth Development Program.
 In her role, Horrillo provides leadership to the implementation of the 4-H Youth Development Program.
 This includes leadership and oversight to the 4-H Advisory Committees, the 4-H mission mandates (4-H Science, Engineering & Technology, 4-H Healthy Living, and 4-H Citizenship) and the 4-H Thrive and 4-H Military Partnership Programs.
 Shannon’s expertise is in program administration, youth development and evaluation.
 She has created and implemented strategic ways to support the growth and development of the 4-H Youth Development Program, volunteers and staff.
 Horrillo has experience developing high-quality positive youth development programs that are research-based and meet the needs of youth, families and communities in California.
 She has extensive experience in the development and implementation of large-scale evaluations and in communicating outcomes to stakeholders.
 Horrillo is also responsible for the development, interpretation, and implementation of UC policies related to the 4-H YDP and oversees the development of new 4-H policies.
 Before accepting her current position as Associate Director of 4-H Program and Policy, Horrillo served as 4-H Youth Development Advisor for Placer and Nevada counties from 2008 to 2011.
 Horrillo earned a Ph.D. in Human Development, an M.S. in Child Development and a B.S. in Human Development, all from UC Davis.
 Horrillo is dedicated to youth development work and enjoys serving the state of California by creating healthy families and communities.

-SpecialtyProgram Administration, Positive Youth Development, Adolescent Development, Evaluation
+SpecialtyProgram Administration, Positive Youth Development, College and Career Readiness, Adolescent Development, Evaluation

 Areas of Expertise (click to see all ANR academics with this expertise)